ldbakero/IBM-APIConnect-POT-docs/lab-guide/Lab 5 - Advanced API Assembly/README.md

 	![](https://github.com/ibm-apiconnect/pot-onprem-docs/raw/5010/lab-guide/img/lab5/fin_add_new.png)

-1. Fill in the form values for the API, then click the `Next` button to continue.
+1. Fill in the form values for the API, then click the `Add` button to continue.

 	> Title: `financing`